Bg

 Besides feeling sluggish and foggy, sleep deprivation can exacerbate the struggles many new parents already face.
 And chronic sleep loss can lead to mental illnesses such as depression and anxiety.

 New parents often report feeling isolated from previous engagements and social circles after their baby is born.
-One survey of 2,000 parents found that 68% felt “cut off” from social life after the birth of their children.
+One of 2,000 parents found that 68% felt “cut off” from social life after the birth of their children.

 Whether you’re losing sleep due to your child’s nighttime wakeups or experiencing insomnia due to stress or anxiety, there are a few common areas to watch for symptoms of sleep deprivation.